Serebro: 2016–2020: Sila tryokh, Seryabkina's departure, full reformation and disbandment

 On 1 May 2016, Shashina left the group due to serious health issues and having to undergo two surgeries, and was replaced by Katya Kischuk.

-On 26 April 2016, it was announced that the album '925' was renamed Sila tryokh (The Power of Three) and was put up on the Russian iTunes for pre-order and a release date for 27 May.
+On 26 April 2016, it was announced that the album '925' was renamed Sila Tryokh (The Power of Three) and was put up on the Russian iTunes for pre-order and a release date for 27 May.

 On 2 June 2016, Serebro announced on their Facebook that a new single titled "Slomana" (Broken), which was released on 6 June 2016.

-On 25 August Serebro announced a new single called "Serdtse patsanki" (Tomboy's Heart), which is a soundtrack for the movie PATSANKI, and on 5 September 2016, Serebro premiered the full version of the song.
+On 25 August 2016, Serebro announced a new single called "Serdtse patsanki" (Tomboy's Heart), which is a soundtrack for the movie PATSANKI, and on 5 September 2016, Serebro premiered the full version of the song.
 Favorskaya announced she'd be leaving the group in August 2017, and an open casting was announced to find her replacement.
 The three finalists from the open casting were later revealed to be Anastasia Gribkhova, Tatiana Morgunova, and Anastasia Popova.
 Following several stages of auditions, Morgunova was announced as Favorskaya's replacement in November 2017.
 They performed live shows as a quartet until the end of 2017.

 In October 2018, Seryabkina revealed that she'd be leaving Serebro in the beginning of 2019 in order to prioritize her solo career.
 Seryabkina was the only remaining original member of the group.
 The following month an open casting was announced for three new soloists, with Kischuk and Morgunova revealing that they would be leaving the group as well with Seryabkina.

-On 30 October 2019 Maxim Fadeev announced that he terminated the contracts with all artists of the MALFA label.
+On 30 October 2019, Fadeev announced that he terminated the contracts with all artists of the MALFA label.
 He noted that the performers received copyright for all content free of charge.
 The exception is two artists with whom litigation is ongoing.
 According to Fadeev, this is the most dramatic change in the entire existence of MALFA.

-On 31 October 2019 Maxim Fadeev revealed in an interview that all of the songs under the Serebro name have been given to Olga Seryabkina.
-Although Olga was also released with all the artists the day prior, Serebro itself is still a global brand he controls, and Maxim will be thinking about how he will approach using the brand while keeping the popularity that it had when Seryabkina was a member.
+On 31 October 2019, Fadeev revealed in an interview that all of the songs under the Serebro name have been given to Seryabkina.
+Although Seryabkina was also released with all the artists the day prior, Serebro itself is still a global brand he controls, and Fadeev will be thinking about how he will approach using the brand while keeping the popularity that it had when Seryabkina was a member.